telicent-oss/jira-sync/README.md

 information to be recovered.

 Therefore, you can always use the command shown in [Step 1](#step-1) to recreate a lost cross links file if necessary.

+## Why not use the Atlassian JIRA GitHub App?

+Because it doesn't offer this functionality.
+It only provides for automatic linking of commits, issues and PRs that mention a JIRA project key, e.g. EXAMPLE-1234, to the associated JIRA issue.
+There is no ability to automatically sync issues from the GitHub side to JIRA.

+## Who not use X instead?

+We looked at a number of pre-existing GitHub to JIRA sync tools but they were almost exclusively paid applications, or their feature set did not meet our fairly minimalist requirements.
+We only wanted to reflect any GitHub issue that was created into our JIRA instance for tracking purposes, not maintain full sync between the two systems.

+## Can I use this in a GitHub Actions workflow?

+Yes, please see our [shared JIRA Sync workflow](https://github.com/telicent-oss/shared-workflows/blob/main/.github/workflows/jira-sync.yml) for an example of one possible way to do that.